5 Amazing Things to Do in Iceland in Winter (Epic Experiences!)

 Glacier hiking was one of my favorite activities in Iceland in winter.
 It’s a humbling experience, one that makes you truly appreciate the vastness and the power of nature.

 Glacier hiking is not strenuous, but don’t attempt it on your own!
 You do need appropriate gear and a guide who is familiar with the area and the ice.
-Just like many other Iceland winter activities, glacier hiking is something you need to book in advance.
+Just as with many other Iceland winter activities, glacier hiking is something you need to book in advance.

-✓ Here you can book your glacier tours.
-It’s also possible to go glacier hiking as a day trip from Reykjavik.
+TIP: It’s also possible to go glacier hiking on a day trip from Reykjavik.

 5. Bathe in Iceland’s Geothermal Pools